vuongducphuong/ERP/doc/cla/sign-cla.md

-If you cannot submit your signature using a pull request, you may alternatively print the CLA, complete it, sign it, scan it and send it by email to `cla-submission` `at` `odoo.com`.
+If you cannot submit your signature using a pull request, you may alternatively print the CLA, complete it, sign it, scan it and send it by email to `cla-submission` `at` `leansoft.vn`.
 In that case someone from the Odoo team will make the pull request on your behalf.

-* Printable Odoo CCLA v1.0 https://www.odoo.com/files/legal/Odoo-CCLA-v1.0.pdf
+* Printable Odoo CCLA v1.0 https://www.leansoft.vn/files/legal/Odoo-CCLA-v1.0.pdf
-* Printable Odoo ICLA v1.0 https://www.odoo.com/files/legal/Odoo-ICLA-v1.0.pdf
+* Printable Odoo ICLA v1.0 https://www.leansoft.vn/files/legal/Odoo-ICLA-v1.0.pdf

 # FAQ